Skip to main content

 Preferred Return to LP

-8.0% per annum, cumulative & non-compounding
+8.0% per annum, cumulative and non-compounding (priority of distribution; not guaranteed)

 Fees disclosed in full.
 GP team is establishing local presence in North Carolina to self-manage the asset.
 GP also co-invests sponsor equity alongside LP capital.